itzmalikDEV/QuantumMC/README.md

 QuantumMC aims to be the modern C# pioneer for Bedrock server software.

-By leveraging the cutting-edge performance enhancements of **.NET 9**, QuantumMC moves entirely away from archaic procedural code into a beautifully scalable, highly-concurrent Object-Oriented framework.
+By leveraging the cutting-edge performance enhancements of **.NET 9**, QuantumMC moves entirely away from archaic procedural code into a beautifully scalable, highly-concurrent (OOP) Object-Oriented framework.

 ---